irony/node-vagrant-skeleton/README.md

 ## Introduction

-This is my application skeleton that I use to develop Node.js powered applications.
-It runs on Vagrant powered Ubuntu Virtual Machine.
+This is a fork of another vagrant-skeleton (thanks @pchalasis for the start box!) that I plan to use to develop Node.js powered applications.
+It runs on Vagrant powered  CentOS Virtual Machine.

 ## Components